 - Encrypt your data.

-- Start using a Password manager and activate 2FA for all the services you use.
+- Activate 2FA for all the services you use.

 - If you are paranoid just like me, start using hardware-based security such as Yubikey.